Mark B. Templeton: Citrix

-Templeton joined Citrix in 1995 as vice president of marketing, prior to the company's initial public offering.
-He was appointed president in 1998 and chief executive officer in 2001.
-Templeton left Citrix in 2015.
-By that time, the company's annual revenue had grown to $3.2 billion.
+Templeton joined Citrix in June 1995 as vice president of marketing, prior to the company's initial public offering.
+He was appointed president in January 1998 and chief executive officer in 2001.
+Templeton was first appointed chief executive officer in 1999.
+Amid an abrupt market downturn in 2000, the board temporarily reassigned executive leadership before reinstating him the following year.